mxrgann/Alium-Realis/README.md

 Salutations!

-I am Moe!
-I am Pansexual, and am a Beginner Dev, with hopes to be a Game and Web Developer in my future career.
+I develop shit mainly that I think I would use or enjoy, and mainly in my own time.